SS Ocean Victory: Description

 The ship was an Ocean ship.
-She was built by Permanente Metals Corporation, Richmond, California in Kaiser Richmond No. 1 Yard.; launched from their Yard No.1 on 27 June 1942, and was completed in July 1942.
+She was built by Permanente Metals Corporation, Richmond, California, US in Kaiser Richmond No. 1 Yard; launched from their Yard No.1 on 27 June 1942, and was completed in July 1942.

 The ship was 425 ft 1 in long, with a beam of 57 ft.
 She had a depth of 34 ft 8 in and a draught of 26 ft 11 in.
 The ship was powered by a triple expansion steam engine which had cylinders of 24+1/2 in, 37 in and 70 in diameter by 48 in stroke.
-The engine, built by General Machinery Corporation, Hamilton, Ohio., could propel her at 11 kn.
+The engine, built by General Machinery Corporation, Hamilton, Ohio, could propel her at 11 kn.

 History

 Ocean Victory was completed in July 1942.
 She was placed under the management of McCowan and Cross, Liverpool.
 Her port of registry was Liverpool.
 Ocean Victory was allocated the Code Letters BDYG and the United Kingdom Official Number 165837.
 She was a member of a number of convoys during the Second World War.